Nemo Zhou: 2016–present: WGM and FM titles

 During 2016, Zhou was awarded the FIDE Master (FM) title and also qualified for the Woman Grandmaster (WGM), the latter of which was not approved until the following year.
 She was the first Canadian woman to earn either of those titles.
 At the Stockholm Chess Challenge in March, she won her last-round game against Toms Kantāns, who was then an International Master (IM) rated 2496 and is the highest-rated player she has defeated.
 Later in the year, Zhou earned all three norms for the WGM title in three successive tournaments beginning in July.
 The first and third events were both in Kecskemét where she had also done well the previous year.
 She scored 7½/10 in the Chess in Kecskemét July IM tournament and then 7/10 in the Chess in Kecskemét July GM tournament.
 In-between, she travelled to Novi Sad in Serbia and had her best performance among these three events, scoring 7/9 at the IM Riblje Ostrvo 3 tournament, a ½ point more than what was needed for the norm.
 With these three results, Zhou climbed to a career-best rating of 2367.
 She also became one of the top 100 women in the world by ranking and one of the top 10 girls for the first and only time in her career, ranking at exactly No. 100 among women and at exactly No. 10 among girls.
 Zhou's last big result of the year was winning the Canadian Women's Championship by a point, a victory that qualified her to compete at the Women's World Chess Championship the following year.

 From 2017 onwards, Zhou began competing at fewer chess tournaments in part to focus on her studies at university.
 She entered the 2017 Women's World Chess Championship knockout event as the 54th seed among 64 competitors.
 She faced 11th seed Natalia Pogonina in the first round, and was eliminated in the two-game match 1½ to ½ after drawing the first game with black but losing the second game with white.
 At the end of the year, Zhou was unable to defend her Canadian women's national championship, losing by a ½ point to Maili-Jade Ouellet.
 After more than a year hiatus from competitive chess during the COVID-19 pandemic, Zhou returned to chess in May 2021 for the online Canadian World Cup qualifier tournament and won with a score of 7½/8 in a double round-robin format.
 As the 82nd seed out of 103 players at the World Cup, she was eliminated in the first round by 47th seed Vaishali Rameshbabu, losing both games of their match.

+Teaching

+Beyond playing chess, Zhou has written chess articles for ChessBase.
+Some of her articles feature her own statistical analysis of games.
+She has also released two instructional DVDs through ChessBase, one on tactics and the other on openings.